tieniber/GridSearch/README.md

 ## Supported Mendix versions and browsers

 Testing was completed in Mendix 5.21.4 and Mendix 6.10.3, and Mendix 7.1.1 on Chrome, IE, Firefox, Edge, and Safari on iOS.

-## Limitations

-Due to current platform constraints, the offline widget cannot search on multiple fields or over associations.